Skip to main content

 a regen that is initiated by the driver, does not happen automatically

-Active-only systems are rare, usually aftermarket – they use diesel fuel or electricity as a heat source to oxidize soot; typically done while parked and is driver initiated.
+Active-only systems are not as common, usually, in retrofit systems – they use diesel fuel or electricity as a heat source to oxidize soot; typically done while parked and is driver initiated.

 PASSIVE-ACTIVE REGEN